Words, Terms & Phrases

 In Turkish, "Travels" (the verb) is written as: Seyahat eder Listen to this term pronounced (audio) Examples in sentences or statements "He travels a lot."
 O çok seyahat eder.
 "My sister travels a lot."
 Kız kardeşim çok seyahat eder.
 "My father travels a lot."
 Babam çok seyahat eder.
 "My husband travels...

-In Turkish, "Travel" (the verb) is written as: I: Seyahat edeceğim You: Seyahat edeceksin You, formal: Seyahat edeceksiniz You, plural: Seyahat edeceksiniz He / she / it: Seyahat edecek We: Seyahat edeceğiz They: Seyahat edecekler Listen to these words pronounced (audio) Examples in sentences or statements "I'm travelling to Lebanon this summer."
-Bu yaz...
+In Turkish, "Travel" (the verb, in the future tense) is written as: (I) Seyahat edeceğim (You) Seyahat edeceksin (You, formal) Seyahat edeceksiniz (You, plural) Seyahat edeceksiniz (He, She, It) Seyahat edecek (We) Seyahat edeceğiz They: Seyahat edecekler Listen to these phrases pronounced (audio) Examples in sentences or statements "I'm travelling to Lebanon this summer."...

 "Toaster", "Toasters" in Tunisian Arabic